Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 [Color utility classes]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/colors/) are also available for setting `color` and `background-color`.

-{% callout info %}
+{% capture callout %}
 In the future, we'll aim to provide Sass maps and variables for shades of each color as we've done with the grayscale colors below.
+{% endcapture %}
-{% endcallout %}
+{% include callout.html content=callout type="info" %}

 ### Theme colors

-We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in our `scss/_variables.scss` file.
+We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Boosted's `scss/_variables.scss` file.

 <div class="row">
   {% for color in site.data.theme-colors %}